DSC-SPIDAL/harp/website/content/docs/examples/mlrsgd.md

 ## Step 2 --- Mapper communication

 In this main process, we use `regroup` to distribute the partitions to the workers first.
 The workers will get almost the same number of partitions.
 Then we start the scheduler.
-For each time we submit one partition to each thread in the scheduler and the threads will all use SGD to approximate `W` with each label.
+Each time we submit one partition to each thread in the scheduler, the threads will all use SGD to approximate `W` with each label.
 After the workers finish once with their own partitions, we will use `rotate` operation to swap the partitions among the workers.
-When finishing the all process, each worker should use its own data training the whole partition `K` times, of which `K` is the number of iteration. `allgather` operation collects all partitions in each worker, combines the partitions, and shares the outcome with all workers.
+After all the processes finish, each worker should use its own data training the whole partition `K` times, where `K` is the number of iterations. `allgather` operation collects all partitions in each worker, combines the partitions, and shares the outcome with all workers.
 Finally, the Master worker outputs the weight matrix `W`.
 ```Java
 protected void mapCollective(KeyValReader reader, Context context) throws IOException, InterruptedException {
     LoadAll(reader);